-At the Downtown YMCA parents are asked to supply their child's diapers, but we ask that pull ups are provided as we are preparing for potty training and all diaper changing is done standing up.
-If your child is potty training and has a bathroom accident, licensing prohibits us from cleaning out or emptying the diaper/underwear of feces.
+At the Downtown YMCA parents are asked to supply their child's diapers, but they may choose between cloth or disposable diapers.
+Cloth diapers may not be used with diaper pins and must have some sort of waterproof cover.
+It's required that we change the waterproof cover at every diaper change.
+We also ask that parents provide a waterproof, zipping "wet sack" to store soiled diapers in.
+Because of health and safety requirements, we cannot empty the contents of cloth diapers before placing them into the zippered sack.
+We change diapers at a minimum of every two hours (when awake) or sooner if the child has a bowel movement.
+If your child uses cloth diapers or is potty training and has a bathroom accident, licensing prohibits us from cleaning out or emptying the diaper/underwear of feces.
 We will place it inside a sealed plastic bag so we can send it home for laundering.

 We are very fortunate, in our facility, to have staff that help us change diapers during the day.
 This may not seem like an important feature, but it means that both regular teachers can stay with the children at almost all points of the day.
-The diaper changing staff helps to ease the burden of how long it takes to change up to 5-7 diapers, plus potty training, with all the proper sanitary measures.
+The diaper changing staff helps to ease the burden of how long it takes to change up to 14 diapers with all the proper sanitary measures.